jpcorb20/toxic-comment-server/README.md

 ##### XGBoost

-An ensemble classifier that is considered very effective in many task by the ML community.
+An ensemble classifier using boosting that is considered very effective in many tasks by the ML community.

 F1 scores for xgboost:
 - toxic: 0.710846